Optimizing AXPY with Twists and Turns

 extents extent |> List.map ((+) offset)

-This denotation lets us distill LMAD laws, which are used later the in generation of the fast AXPY code.
+This denotation lets us distill LMAD laws, which are used later in generation of the fast AXPY code.
 (I have not yet checked if these laws are mentioned in the LMAD literature.)
 More constructively, the meaning function iota can be used to spot-check the laws: compute the denotation of the left- and right-hand--side of a concrete instance of the law, and see if they match.
 The accompanying OCaml code does exactly that to verify the laws.

 The order of primitive LMADs is irrelevant (up to the traversal order)